Arles Flores

-Arles Eduardo Flores Crespo (born April 12, 1991) is a Venezuelan footballer who plays for Venezuelan club Deportivo La Guaira as a midfielder.
+Arles Eduardo Flores Crespo (born April 12, 1991) is a Venezuelan footballer who plays for Venezuelan club Zamora as a midfielder.

 Club career

 Flores began his international career in 2012, on the Venezuelan Club Zamora.
 In 2016, he joined the club Deportivo La Guaira.

 International career

 Flores made his debut on the Venezuela national football team on February 3, 2016, in a FIFA World Cup qualifier.